We are proud to be No.1 on Stonewall’s 2022 Top 100 Employers List.

 Macquarie has also led on a wide range of awareness-raising intersectional activities.
 Recent events, driven by the Pride network, have placed focus those who identify as LGBTQ+ alongside other social characterisations.
 The growing importance of intersectionality has allowed the Pride network to collaborate with Macquarie’s Fusion Employee Network Group which seeks to empower colleagues of different races, ethnicities, cultures, and faiths.

-“We hosted a virtual event last year with the Fusion network, featuring Munroe Bergdorf, trans model and activist, in conversation with Lady Phyll, co-founder of UK Black Pride, which was deliberately held following the death of George Floyd.
-It’s about people being able to embrace their entire identity – not just one part of it.” explains Geff Parsons, co-chair of Pride EMEA.
+Harry explains: “We’re placing emphasis on marginalised communities emerging within our staff population such as colleagues who identify as LGBTQ+ and are part of the Black, Asian and Minority Ethnic community.
+We hosted an event with the Fusion network, featuring Munroe Bergdorf, trans model and activist, in conversation with Lady Phyll, co-founder of UK Black Pride.
+It’s about people being able to embrace their entire identity – not just one part of it.”

 “It’s really important to us that as an employer Macquarie places trust in the committee to do what they believe they need to.
 It means people really put their hearts into it and are proud to be ambassadors and allies of the LGBTQ+ community.”

-Macquarie’s ongoing commitment to workforce D,E&I ensures that our business remains innovative, sustainable and continues to meet the evolving needs of our clients, community, shareholders, and our people.
+Macquarie’s ongoing commitment to workforce DEI ensures that our business remains innovative, sustainable and continues to meet the evolving needs of our clients, community, shareholders, and our people.
 We are making positive progress to increase diverse representation at all levels and sustain an inclusive workplace.

-Sarah adds: “Our purpose is to ‘empower people to innovate and invest for a better future’ and we want to be creating an inclusive environment where our people feel able to be themselves and empowered to perform at their best.”
+Sarah adds: “Our purpose is to ‘empower people to innovate and invest for a better future’ and we want to be creating an inclusive environment where all of our people feel able to be themselves and empowered to perform at their best.”